baichen-du/baichen-du.github.io/index.md

 <div style="text-align: justify">

   Hi!
 My name is <b>Baichen Du 杜柏辰</b> [tʷuː4 pai3 ʈʂʰən2].
 I also go by <b>Albert</b> for simplicity.
 I am a fourth (but not final) year undergraduate student at the University of Hong Kong, majoring in <b>Linguistics</b> and Political Science.
-I am interested in <b>experimental phonology and phonetics, phonetics and phonology, sociolinguistics</b> broadly, and <b>speech perception/production, language learning, cues weighting and integration, sound change, and variation</b> in specific.
+I am interested in <b>experimental phonology and phonetics, sociolinguistics</b> broadly, and <b>speech perception/production, computer vision, cues weighting and integration, sound change, and variation</b> in specific.
 <br>
 <br>
   My UG thesis investigates how acoustic distance in speakers' production repertoire and social attitude affect the perceptual boundary between alveolars and retroflexes in sibilants merges of Mandarin.
 Some other projects I contributed also study phonological learning, bilingualism, or cognitive preference.